instantsoupbox/uni-notes/cloud-computing/02-Virtualization.md

 =====================================
 ```
 1. **Instruction set architecture level** virtualization
-    * Emulation of one ISA into another ISA
+    * Emulation of one ISA into another ISA.
-    * Mapping of opcodes of one machine onto the ones of another machine
+    * Mapping of opcodes of one machine onto the ones of another machine.

 2. **Hardware abstraction level** virtualization
     * VMM / hypervisor is placed between the hardware and the host OS
+    * VMM has direct access to h/w resources
     * Virtualization of a computer's resources (CPUs, memory, I/O devices)
     * Multiple users sharing the hardware concurrently at a time
+    * Examples: VMWare ESXi, XEN

 3. **OS level** virtualization
     * Create isolated containers on a single physical server